44-566-Machine-Learning-S24/ml-s24-project-JakeSchellhorn/README.md

 ### Started to do linear regression and predictions
 Based on simple predictions we can get almost 70% of the predicted value determined by the input.
 This is very promising for the future of the project and making actual predictions in the future.

+### Classifying data using decision tree and SVM
+First I had to classify my Y category which is salary in my case.
+I chose to categorize it by low medium and high salaries